engahmed10/engahmed10.github.io/_posts/2020-06-19-sinatra_medical_history.markdown

 ---
 layout: post
 title:      "Sinatra medical history"
-date:       2020-06-19 15:59:40 +0000
+date:       2020-06-19 11:59:40 -0400
 permalink:  sinatra_medical_history
 ---

-In the second project, i made the web application in Sinatra, Sinatra is a DSL language implemented in Ruby, means using it has his own rules from the domain.
+ In my second project in flatiron Bootcamp, I made the web application in Sinatra, Sinatra is a DSL language implemented in Ruby, means using it has his own rules from the domain.
 It used to write codes for specific purposes.
 My CLI project was about scripting data from websites and displaying the best hotels in the world in the command line.
 This project was more fun because of its GUI (Graphic User Interface), which uses graphic images, including icons, menus, bars, windows.
 So I decide to change the domain for something different.
 In this project, I decided to do something familiar with, and I chose to do something with medical stuff, so my project name is Sinatra-medical-history.
 This app tracks the medical history of the family members including appointments with doctors, procedures, and what kind of diseases catch them in their life,

-The benefit of this lightweight app i to record your family of  medical history  when you are going to doctor, they ask you your medical history, so it's easy to save all histories in a web application ito use them n the future .
+The benefit of this lightweight app is to record your family of medical history when you are going to the doctor, they ask you about your medical history, so it's easy to save all histories in a web application to use them n the future.

 The project includes: